-- Copy of a one year lease agreement.
-(Note: NADLAN Realty condos for lease are on long term lease agreements with minimum of one year lease)
+- Copy of a one-year lease agreement.
+(Note: NADLAN Realty condos for lease are on long term lease agreements with a minimum of one year lease)

 Who is Eligible for a Condo HST Rebate?

-HST rebate is for principal residence.
-Many investors do not know about the rental rebate that is offered from Canada Revenue Agency (CRA) to purchasers who intend to rent out the property as an income nvestment.
+HST rebate is for a principal residence.
+Many investors do not know about the rental rebate that is offered by the Canada Revenue Agency (CRA) to purchasers who intend to rent out the property as an income investment.